 ALPHAMIN ANNOUNCES RECORD ANNUAL TIN PRODUCTION AND EBITDA GUIDANCE/ DECLARATION OF FINAL FY2022 DIVIDEND

 MAURITIUS – January 30, 2023 – Alphamin Resources Corp.
-(AFM:TSXV, APH:JSE AltX)( “Alphamin” or the “Company”), a producer of 4% of the world’s mined tin1 from its high grade operation in the Democratic Republic of Congo, is pleased to provide the following update for the year and quarter ended December 2022:
+TSXVJSE( "Alphamin" or the "Company"), a producer of 4% of the world's mined tin1 from its high grade operation in the Democratic Republic of Congo, is pleased to provide the following update for the year and quarter ended December 2022:

 - Record FY2022 tin production of 12,493 tonnes, up 14% from the prior year